Colonel Jason K. Fettig

-Lt.
-Col. Fettig is a 1993 graduate of Manchester Central High School in New Hampshire and holds two bachelor’s degrees from the University of Massachusetts in Amherst (UMASS) in both clarinet performance (1997) and music education with an emphasis in conducting (1998).
-In 2005, he earned a master’s degree in orchestral conducting at the University of Maryland in College Park (UMD) where he served as assistant conductor for two productions of the Maryland Opera Studio.
+Col. Fettig is a 1993 graduate of Manchester Central High School in New Hampshire and holds two bachelor’s degrees from the University of Massachusetts, Amherst (UMass) in both clarinet performance (1997) and music education with an emphasis in conducting (1998).
+In 2005, he earned a master’s degree in orchestral conducting at the University of Maryland, College Park (UMD) where he served as assistant conductor for two productions of the Maryland Opera Studio.
 He studied clarinet with Michael Sussman and David Martins, and his principal conducting teachers were Malcolm W. Rowell and James Ross.
-Additionally, LtCol Fettig has participated in workshops with several renowned conductors including Osmo Vänskä and Otto Werner Mueller.
+Additionally, Col. Fettig has participated in workshops with several renowned conductors including Osmo Vänskä and Otto Werner Mueller.

-Representing the Marine Band on numerous occasions as a soloist, adjudicator, conductor, and clinician, Lt.
-Col. Fettig has conducted concert bands and orchestras for all-state and honor festivals and has returned to both of his college alma maters as a guest conductor, leading the top wind ensembles in concert at UMASS in 2003 and at UMD in 2007.
+Col. Fettig has represented the Marine Band on numerous occasions as a soloist, adjudicator, and clinician, and regularly conducts both concert bands and orchestras for all-state and honor festivals.
 In 2014, he was elected as a member of the prestigious American Bandmasters Association.

-Watch Lt.
-Col. Fettig's interview about his 2013 Young People's Concert: "Sound Off!"
+Watch Col. Fettig's interview about his 2013 Young People's Concert: "Sound Off!"

 Major Michelle A. Rakers

 Assistant Director Major Michelle A. Rakers joined “The President’s Own” United States Marine Band in May 1998 as a trumpeter/cornetist.
 She was appointed Assistant Director and commissioned a first lieutenant in July 2004 and promoted to captain by Commandant of the Marine Corps General Michael W. Hagee on Jan.
 1, 2006.
 She was promoted to major and appointed Executive Officer and Senior Assistant Director in July 2014.
 She is both the first female Assistant Director and first female commissioned officer in the history of “The President’s Own.”